NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

   (only if any input event log is from S3)

 ## Download the tools jar or compile it
-You do not need to compile the jar yourself because you can download it from maven repository directly.
+You do not need to compile the jar yourself because you can download it from the Maven repository directly.

 Here are 2 options:
 1. Download the jar file from [maven repository](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark-tools_2.12/21.06.0/)